Home

 Long Term Care Ombudsman Programs

-Investigates and resolves complaints made by or on behalf of older adults living in long term care facilities or receiving long term care services in their homes.
-The Ombudsman protects the identity of complainants upon request and respects confidentiality.
+Investigates and resolves complaints made by or on behalf of older adults living in long-term care facilities or receiving long-term care services in their homes.

 Related Services